Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Stefan Ravalli: Let’s talk about it in a way that suits how I like to look at these practices.
 Because gratitude is a practice.
 It’s not just something that we’re hoping for, and it’s not just something that we wait to just descend upon us every time life is working out exactly as we want it to.
 It’s like, “Oh, I’m grateful because I got the promotion I want, because I finally scored the girl I want.”
 Or you getting what you want.
 You need to learn gratitude that is resilient, meaning you know how to look at every situation gratefully, because you know it’s going to be delivering value.
 Maybe not value you’ll see here now today, but value that will serve you.
 And the more grateful you are for it, the more you’re able to see its transformative power to improve your ability to be skillful, effective human being with greater self-awareness and self-knowledge.
 That’s every situation.
 Every situation can teach us more about ourselves.

 Being grateful for that, even in moments of hardship, because hardship can actually teach us the most about ourselves, that is when you are truly empowered.
-You’re truly now living your life with authority rather than just reacting to it and waiting for everything to be good, for when you’re “yes” to life because everything’s good.
+You’re truly now living your life with authority rather than just reacting to it and waiting for everything to be good.
+For when you’re like,“Yeah!
+Yes to life!” because everything’s good.
 Well, you’ve got to learn how to say “yes” all the time.

 And that’s often a result of an upbringing that is fear-based.
 It’s an upbringing that has a lot of worry and concern, that if you aren’t tense, if you’re not beating yourself towards the goal, so like literally, maybe even physically applying discipline to yourself to get you that goal, if you don’t do that, if you don’t use these violent means on your psyche and maybe your physical body to get you to those goals, then you won’t get them.
 That’s this fear-based type of upbringing and education system.